cosmos/cosmos-sdk/docs/learn/advanced/01-transactions.md

 ##### Data Conversion Flow for `/cosmos/tx/v1beta1/txs` Endpoint

-To address the transition from the /txs endpoint to the `/cosmos/tx/v1beta1/txs` endpoint effectively, and to provide clarity on the structure of `tx_bytes` before encoding to base64, the documentation needs to include details on constructing the transaction with Protobuf and preparing it for serialization.
-Here's the revised approach:
+To handle the JSON to Protobuf conversion for the `/cosmos/tx/v1beta1/txs` endpoint.
+Here are the steps to follow:

 1. Parse the JSON to Structs:
 Continue parsing the JSON string into Go structs as previously done.